 It seems sensible for webmasters to think that expired content on the site is the strategy to take.
 In the long run, isn't the definition of a 404 page?

 In most situations, a page on the site shouldn't be 404ed.
 Why?

 Downsides of 404 pages

 404ing pages which used to be live on the site is not beneficial for Search engine optimization because it alerts search engines there are mistakes on the site.
-Basically, you're wasting the website's crawl rate on crawling/indexing pages which no longer exist.
+Basically, you're wasting the website's crawl rate on crawling/indexing pages that no longer exist.

 Custom 404 Page

 If you must create 404 pages for whatever reason, consider creating a custom 404 page, so that in the possibility that a visitor lands on the page, there's a chance for them to convert.
 A custom 404 page may also incorporate keyword-rich hyperlinks and images to other pages on the website.

 Determining the Right Approach for Expired Content

 Given that we know the downsides of 404ing pages, what's the right strategy for dealing with expired content?
 To determine this, multiple considerations will need to be taken into consideration, for example!

 - Was there important traffic (and not just organic, but additionally consider direct) coming to this page?